ShalamarII/TTRPG_Vault/Library/Alrathion - The End's Fall/Places/Planets/Tetrun/Continents/Alrathion/Important People/Tunda Tunda.md

 ---

 Tunda is a human/kathali hybrid man known for his Bold, Loud, and Virtuous personality.
 He is hairier than a normal human, with features that are similar to a Lion.
 Despite his looks, he is clever, often taking a unexpected path to get results.
 He can be cruel, but only those who know him extremely well know that.

-He petitioned for the children to be sent on an expedition instead of killed.